egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 `bison` has this CLI output option that creates GV-formatted files.
-GV-formatted files (used to be called DOT-format but renamed due to prevelance of Microsoft Word Template `.dot` filetype).
+GV-formatted files (used to be called DOT-format but renamed due to prevalence of Microsoft Word Template `.dot` filetype).

 Note: "DOT" as a search term is still a significant anchor keyword and its results on many search engines is better than "GV".